yswcyswc/yswcyswc.github.io/_posts/2025-8-20-internship.md

 **Email Platform Modernization**

 This summer I spent 12 weeks as a Software Engineering Intern at ERIN Technologies, a referral-driven recruiting startup in Pittsburgh.
+Since I am not allowed to share any code and specifics, I will give a description of the project, and include some of my thought processes.

 My work centered on redesigning and implementing the company’s email notification system.
 What began as a fragmented collection of AWS Lambda functions turned into a consolidated, event-driven service capable of handling translation into eighteen languages, supporting multiple companies with custom branding, and providing much clearer visibility into delivery and engagement.

 ---